Our curriculum is based around the National Curriculum 2014.

 Learning to Become a Mathematician

-We use the 2014 National Curriculum for Maths, making use of White Rose scheme as a basis for our planning.
 We create the foundation for maths in school in EYFS.
 We teach practical methods using concrete support, leading onto pictorial representation and then numerical presentation.
-We encourage children to play with numbers and use counting skills throughout the day.
-This is taught in all areas of the classroom and outdoor area.
+We encourage children to play with numbers and use counting skills throughout the day in all areas of the classroom and outdoor area.

 - Master and become confident in fundamental Mathematical concepts

-- Be able to quickly recall key mathematical facts
+- Be able to quickly recall key mathematical facts, such as times tables and number bonds

 - Develop a range of mental and written calculation strategies